 • Car (most common, available everywhere)

-• Bicycle (select dense urban markets)
+• Motorcycle / scooter (select markets)

-• Scooter / motorcycle (select markets)
+• Bicycle / e-bike (select dense urban markets)

 • On-foot (rare, dense urban submarkets only)

-Step 3: Submit your documents
+Step 4: Submit your documents

 Upload these to your application:

-• Driver’s license — clear photo of front and back
+• Driver's license — clear photo of front and back, if delivering by car

-DoorDash uses Checkr to run a standard background check on every applicant.
-You’ll consent to this as part of the application.
-The check covers:
+DoorDash uses Checkr to run a background check on every applicant.
+You'll provide your Social Security number and date of birth, and consent to a motor vehicle and criminal background check as part of the application.
+The check covers identity verification, criminal history, and your motor vehicle record.
+Consent is required to proceed — there's no way to skip it.

 For a full breakdown of what's checked, what disqualifies you, and what to do if you're delayed or denied, see our DoorDash Background Check Guide.

-In some markets, DoorDash mails you a Red Card — a prepaid debit card used to pay for restaurant orders that aren’t integrated with DoorDash’s tablet system.
-The card arrives within 5–7 business days.
+In some markets, DoorDash mails Dashers a Red Card — a prepaid debit card used to pay for restaurant orders that aren't integrated with DoorDash's tablet system.
+If your market uses the Red Card, activate it in the Dasher app under Settings → Red Card when it arrives.
+Many markets don't require it; even where it's used, only a small share of orders need it.

 That's the full sign-up